Family History Exhibit

 1804 – 1851

-Samuel and Rachel had eight children: Fanny, Samuel Henry, Emily, Charles, John, Robert, Caroline, and Ellen Rosa May.
+Children: Fanny, Samuel Henry, Emily, Charles, John, Robert, Caroline, and Ellen Rosa May.

 Charles Lemon